 - Plus a little oil and some salt & pepper.
 Easy, eh?

 It's usual to make mushroom barley risotto with dried porcini (boletus edulis) but you can use any robust ones.
 As long as they hold up well in cooking, and are really flavoursome, they'll work.

-I wouldn’t, for example, use wood-ear fungus because while it may be great in dishes such as my Asian-style mushrooms with ginger (link), it’s far too jelly-like to work in houbový Kuba.
+I wouldn't, for example, use wood-ear fungus because while it may be great in dishes such as my Asian-style mushrooms with ginger, it's far too jelly-like to work in houbový Kuba.